Montana lawmakers pass bill to ban social media app TikTok

-HELENA, Mont. — Montana lawmakers gave final passage Friday to a bill banning the social media app TikTok from operating in the state, a move that’s bound to face legal challenges but also serve as a testing ground for the TikTok-free America many national lawmakers have envisioned.
+HELENA, Mont.
+(AP) — Montana lawmakers gave final passage Friday to a bill banning the social media app TikTok from operating in the state, a move that’s bound to face legal challenges but also serve as a testing ground for the TikTok-free America many national lawmakers have envisioned.

 The measure now goes to Republican Gov. Greg Gianforte for his consideration.